Chihuahua (dog breed)

-The Chihuahua or Chihuahueño is a Mexican breed of toy dog.
-It is named after the Mexican state of Chihuahua and is one of the smallest dog breeds in the world.
-It is usually kept as a companion animal.
+The Chihuahua or Chihuahueño is a Mexican breed of toy dog and the smallest recognized dog breed in the world.
+It is primarily kept as a companion animal and is characterized by its compact size, large erect ears, and rounded skull.
+The breed occurs in both short- and long-coated varieties, with a wide range of colors and patterns.

+Genetic studies indicate that the Chihuahua retains a small proportion of pre-Columbian indigenous American dog ancestry, distinguishing it from most modern breeds, which are largely of European origin.
+The breed was formally recognized in the early twentieth century and has since become one of the most popular companion dogs worldwide.

 History

-DNA studies suggest that native American dogs entered North America from Siberia approximately 10,000 years ago, and were then isolated from other breeds for some 9,000 years until the arrival of the first Europeans; these pre-contact dogs exhibited a unique genetic signature that is now almost gone.
+DNA studies suggest that native American dogs entered North America from Siberia approximately 10,000 years ago and were subsequently isolated from other breeds for approximately 9,000 years until the arrival of the first Europeans; these pre-contact dogs exhibited a unique genetic signature that is now nearly extinct.
 A study based on sequencing of ancient dog genomes, published in 2020, suggests that this pre-colonial ancestry survives in two Mexican breeds, to the extent of about 4% in the Chihuahua (and some 3% in the Xoloitzcuintli).
-Other studies have suggested that the pre-colonial ancestry of the Chihuahua may be as high as 70%.
+An earlier study (2013) had suggested that the pre-colonial ancestry of the Chihuahua might be as high as 70%.

-Colonial records refer to small, nearly hairless dogs at the beginning of the nineteenth century; one claims that sixteenth-century conquistadores found them plentiful in the region later known as Chihuahua.
+Colonial records refer to small, nearly hairless dogs from the early 19th century; one account claims that 16th-century conquistadores found them plentiful in the region later known as Chihuahua.
 In a letter written in 1520, Hernan Cortés wrote that the Aztecs raised and sold little dogs as food.

 The American Kennel Club first registered a Chihuahua in 1904, Midget, owned by H. Raynor of Texas.